CodeGrade/hourglass/README.md

 It will also setup postgres to store data locally.
 Once in the `nix-shell` environment, run `bundle install` to install gems locally.
 You can then run `start_postgres` and `stop_postgres` to control the local postgres server.

+## Webpack and relay dev servers

+Webpack is configured with Hot Module Reloading, start the dev server with `yarn webpack-dev`.

+The relay dev server can be started with `yarn relay-dev`.

 ## Manual Database setup

 Hourglass expects postgresql.